The Fountainhead (film): Legacy

 Architect David Rockwell, who saw the film when he visited New York City in 1964, has said that the film influenced his interest in architecture and design and that at his university, many architecture students named their dogs Roark as a tribute to the protagonist of the novel and film.

+Director Steven Berkoff described the film as a life-changing experience and claimed that the film "knocked [him] sideways".

+Illustrator Nick Gaetano first encountered Ayn Rand's work via the film, which he admired for Gary Cooper's performance.
+This led him to accept a commission for the 25th anniversary covers of several Ayn Rand novels.
+His Art Deco-style illustrations would become closely associated Rand's works.

 Various filmmakers have expressed interest in new adaptations of The Fountainhead, although none of these potential films has begun production.
 In the 1970s, writer-director Michael Cimino wanted to film his own script for United Artists.
 In 1992, producer James Hill optioned the rights and selected Phil Joanou to direct.
 In the 2000s, Oliver Stone was interested in directing a new adaptation; Brad Pitt was reportedly under consideration to play Roark.
-In a March 2016 interview, director Zack Snyder also expressed interest in a new film adaptation, but revealed in 2021 that he had put the project on hold, for the time being.
+In a March 2016 interview, director Zack Snyder also expressed interest in a new film adaptation, but revealed in 2021 that he had put the project on hold.

 In February 2020, the film was shown at the 70th Berlin International Film Festival as part of a retrospective dedicated to King Vidor's career.